COVID-19 update: We're still here for you! Orders being shipped Mon - Sat, however you may experience delays in delivery due to high postage demand.

 Living cruelty-free is not something we can perfect.
 To simply exist is to consume resources that could be available to others, so by feeding, watering and sheltering ourselves, we leave a footprint.
 That’s why we’re not passing judgements based on how anyone chooses to live their life, but rather drawing attention to ways we can reduce our footprint.

 Changing our habits can be a daunting task, especially as it takes time and effort to break old habits with new more conscious action and turn them into good habits.
 As long as we endeavour to increase our awareness and continue to learn how to adapt our behaviour to reflect what we believe in, we’re on the right path!

 There are many ways in which you can live a more cruelty-free lifestyle, but these don’t have to be huge behavioural changes that drastically alter the way you live your life.
 Small changes to your habits can have a large impact!
+From reading vegan news sites and vegan blogs to eating a few vegan meals each week.
 We’ve gone ahead and listed a few ways in which you can make a difference to the lives of others:

 How often do we think about where our cosmetics actually come from and how they were made?
 One way in which we can live a more ethical lifestyle is to switch to sustainable brands that use plant-based or cruelty-free ingredients and do not conduct animal testing.

 What do we mean by cruelty-free ingredients?
 Well, it’s not just animal testing that causes suffering.
 There are other ways in which cosmetics can cause harm to animals and the environment.

 To demonstrate, let’s talk about the conventional bee industry.
 Cosmetics are often labelled as cruelty-free because they do not conduct animal testing.
 However, they can contain ingredients such as honey and beeswax, which cause suffering in numerous ways.